 Your fingerprints may be taken by any business or government agency that is equipped to take fingerprints.
 Be sure any business you may use, utilizes the proper fingerprint card.
 The card number is FD 258.

 Some of the benefits of a Gun Trust include not having to wait on your chief law enforcement officer (CLEO) to sign off on your purchases.
 There is also no fingerprint submission required when purchasing a firearm through your trust and it affords you more privacy when making purchases.

-Contact any of the NFA gun trust lawyers listed below to learn more about how to set up a trust or create your own totally legal DIY NFA Trust just at a fraction of the cost all necessary gun trust forms are included in these type of trust.
+Contact any of the New Hampshire NFA gun trust lawyers listed below to learn more about how to set up a trust or create your own totally legal DIY NFA Trust just at a fraction of the cost all necessary gun trust forms are included in these type of trust.